 - Node_modules – a folder that holds all the npm installed modules.

 - Plugins – plugins is a directory that can hold any JS plugin you want to use before spinning up the Vue.
-This is the place where component could be registered.
+This is the place where components could be registered.

 - Store – directory is responsible for storing Vuex files.
 If you will be using Vuex (and you probably will), this is the place where the store files should be saved.
-In order to enable the store you should have index.js file.
+In order to enable the store, you should have an index.js file.

 How is the Nuxt.js is better for SEO?

-Building an app with pure Vue.js is not the same as building with Nuxt.js, if we are talking about the SEO performance.
+Building an app with pure Vue.js is not the same as building with Nuxt.js,, if we are talking about SEO performance.
 Previously I’ve mentioned that one of the big Nuxt advantages is that it improves SEO.
 So, if you are building an app that will be accessible from the public, this might be important for you.
-Let’s talk how Nuxt has it differently than Vue.js.
+Let’s talk about how Nuxt has it differently than Vue.js.